cbuchart/operating_systems_lectures/notes/notes.md

 #### Terminated

-A process may be terminated, either from the \"running\" state by completing its execution or by explicitly being killed.
-In either of these cases, the process moves to the \"terminated\" state.
+A process may be terminated, either from the _running_ state by completing its execution or by explicitly being killed.
+In either of these cases, the process moves to the _terminated_ state.
 The underlying program is no longer executing, but the process remains in the process table as a zombie process until its parent process calls the wait system call to read its exit status, at which point the process is removed from the process table, finally ending the process\'s lifetime.
 If the parent fails to call wait, this continues to consume the process table entry (concretely the process identifier or PID) and causes a resource leak.

 ## Threads